Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-fields/insert-mail-merge-address-block-field-using-dom/_index.md

 ---
-title: Insert Mail Merge Address Block Field Using DOM
-linktitle: Insert Mail Merge Address Block Field Using DOM
+title: Insert Mail Merge Address Block Field Using DOM linktitle:Insert Mail Merge Address Block Field Using DOM
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to Insert a mail merge address block field into your Word documents with Aspose.Words for .NET.
 type: docs